Interesting Claude Monet Facts For Kids (2023 Updated!)

 Monet And The Impressionist Movement

 Claude Monet was the founder of the impressionist movement.
 The impressionist movement was all about capturing movement and changing light and color.

-He did this in his paintings, and was less concerned about the paintings actually looked real.
+He did this in his paintings, and was less concerned about the paintings actually looking real.

 He wanted to paint how humans look upon a scene, rather than what is actually there.
 How interesting is that?

 Monet died on 5th December 1926.
 He had lung cancer and was 86.
-He is buried in the Giverny cemetery.
+Claude Monet is buried in the Giverny cemetery.

 Paintings by Claude Monet now sell for tens of millions of dollars.
-He produced more than 1000 individual paintings during his career.
+Claude Monet produced more than 1000 individual paintings during his career.
 Whoa…that is a lot of money and a lot of paintings too!

 At one point, before his paintings started to sell, he became so upset about his financial situation he tried to commit suicide.
 Luckily, he didn’t succeed!

 Claude Monet once said “Everyone discusses my art and pretends to understand, as if it were necessary to understand, when it is simply necessary to love.”